Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Results and discussion

 \subsection{Characteristic equilibrium structures}

 The squared radius of gyration, $R_g^2$, and end-to-end distance, $R_e^2$, are useful parameters for the characterization of the global shape of chain-like structures.
 Figure \ref{fig:radiuses-mean} shows the variation of the scaled mean value of such parameters as a function of $\lambda$.
 Some selected examples of their probability distributions are also shown in Figures \ref{fig:radiuses-histo-Re} and \ref{fig:radiuses-histo-Rg}.
-Two cases of the theoretical scaling relation $\left \langle R_g^2 \right \rangle \propto N^{2\nu}$ have been assumed for the representation of the data in Figure \ref{fig:radiuses-mean}: the upper and middle panels show the values of $\langle R_e^2 \rangle$ and $\langle R_g^2 \rangle$ scaled with the exponent $2\nu = 6/5$.
+Two scaling relationships $\left \langle R_g^2 \right \rangle \propto N^{2\nu}$ have been assumed in the representation of the data in Figure \ref{fig:radiuses-mean}: the upper and middle panels show the values of $\langle R_e^2 \rangle$ and $\langle R_g^2 \rangle$ scaled with the exponent $2\nu = 6/5$.
 This exponent corresponds to an ideal self-avoiding walk, which is the expected behavior for this system in the limit $\lambda \rightarrow 0$.
-The lower panel of Figure \ref{fig:radiuses-mean} shows $\langle R_g^2 \rangle$ scaled with the exponent $2\nu=2$, that corresponds to the ideal structure that we expect for $\lambda \gg 1$: the perfect ring.
-We can observe that the curves tend to collapse at different regions according to each scaling behavior: low values of $\lambda$ for $2\nu = 6/5$ and large values of $\lambda$ for $2\nu=2$.
-However, it is remarkable that a perfect collapse has not been reached in any case.
-This result indicates that the system is far from an ideal behavior, specially for the limit of large values of $\lambda$.
+The lower panel of Figure \ref{fig:radiuses-mean} shows $\langle R_g^2 \rangle$ scaled with the exponent $2\nu=2$, that corresponds to an ideal ring structure expected for $\lambda \gg 1$.
+We can observe that the curves tend to collapse at different regions according to each scaling behavior: $2\nu \rightarrow 6/5$ at low $\lambda$ values and $2\nu \rightarrow 2$ at large $\lambda$.
+However, it is remarkable that a perfect fit has not been reached in any case.
+This result indicates that the system is far from an ideal behavior, specially in the limit of large $\lambda$ values.